Models

 Model parameters

-Maximum connection length (meters) 50,000
+max_connection_distance Maximum allowable distance for a single connection (meters) 50,000 Yes

-Figure: Fiber cost model
+Figure: Fibre cost function

 Cellular